 Being grateful, as simple as it is, feels like an impossible task.
 We honestly can’t think of anything we have to be grateful for.

 The question is, when you’re mired in sorrow, anger, or negativity, how do you turn it around?
+How do you feel grateful for something when you're at a time in your life when you don't feel grateful for anything?

 - Gratitude improves your relationships.
 A 2014 study published in Emotion found that thanking a new acquaintance makes them more likely to want to form an ongoing relationship with you.